Innopolis-UAV-Team/uwb_beacons/README.md

 | id | count | mean | min | max | std | median | real_value | error | error_pct |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 1 | 2442 | 536.3611793611793 | 31.0 | 635.0 | 23.25916398894732 | 536.5 | 500.0 | 36.361179361179325 | 7.272235872235864 |

+# Data parsing

+To parse the messages use Message class from the [common folder](test/common/serial_messages.py)

 > [!NOTE]
 > The baudrate which is set by user in the software will be doubled because of some error in the hardware/clock configuration.